Promotion of Sustainability Management

 Materiality Specification Process

-1. Identify risks and opportunities relating to the CSR Policy (Step 1)
+Step 1: Select risks and opportunities relating to the CSR Policy

-We identify risks and opportunities relating to the CSR Policy, taking into consideration key issues of the Mid-Term Management Plan, which is formulated based on the Sustainability Management Policy.
-When identifying these risks and opportunities, our actions are based on international guidelines concerning responsible corporate conduct.
+The Group selects risks and opportunities relating to the CSR Policy, taking into account key issues of the Mid-Term Management Plan formulated based on the Sustainability Management Policy.
+When selecting risks and opportunities, the Group refers to international guidelines related to responsible business conduct.

-2. Specify significant risks and opportunities relating to the CSR Policy (Step 2)
+Step 2: Identify significant risks and opportunities relating to the CSR Policy

 Domains for identifying significant risks and opportunities relating to the CSR Policy (key CSR domains)